Japan Travel Tips

 An example shitei ken (reserved seat ticket) appears below.
 (Actual size is a little less than 3 inches by 2 inches).
 Key ticket information is translated/notated in red.
 These are largely unchanged in size and purpose over the past 40 years.
 Since you DON'T insert them into the automated ticket turnstile, you really just refer to them to find your car and seat (which, car, row and seat).
 I keep them in my iPhone case.

-Some of the information may appear in ro-maji or in English, but don't count on it, so learning the Kanji for names of cities you'll be traveling to becomes helpful.
+Kanji for names of cities you'll be traveling to becomes helpful.
 Use the reserved seat ticket to determine your car and seat number, including where to stand on the train platform.
 You DO NOT insert the reserved seat ticket to get through the gate (just your Pass), but once seated and the train is moving, have your reserved seat ticket handy in case a conductor comes around asking to inspect everyone's ticket.
 You usually only need to show the conductor the reserved seat ticket and not the Pass.
-(He can tell by price of '***' that you're a pass holder.)
-Note: In nearly all of JR East's territory, train conductors rarely check for tickets unless their handheld electronic device shows them a seat is occupied for which a reserved ticket has not been purchased.
-Pre-pandemic other JR companies do not seem to be as sophisticated and seem to check for reserved seat tickets more often.
+(He can tell by price of '¥***' that you're a pass holder.)
+Note: In nearly all of JR East and West territory, train conductors rarely check for tickets unless their handheld electronic device shows them a seat is occupied for which a reserved ticket has not been purchased.
+Pre-pandemic other JR companies did not seem to be as sophisticated and checked for reserved seat tickets more often.

 Airport-JR Train Navigation